rodrigo-97/conditional-component/README.md

-# Getting Started with If Else javascript component
+# Getting Started with If Else React component

 This project it's a simple if else component for React